-So far nothing has been said about the potential independence of our geometric and topological constructions under changes of the underlying triangle-dual cellular decomposition $\cC$ that is required to be chosen.
-A rather special feature of the category of triangle-dual cellular decompositions on a manifold $M$, due to the simplicial nature of its objects, is the abundance of morphisms that allows us to connect and compare any given pair of them, up to dual P.L. equivalence, in a sistematic way.
-Namely, it was proved by Pachner \cite{Pach91} that any two smooth triangulations of a manifold are related by a sequence of the so-called \emph{Pachner moves}.
+We now address the dependence of our constructions on the underlying cotriangulation $\cC$.
+A special feature of the category of cotriangulations on a manifold $M$ is the abundance of morphisms that allows us to systematically connect and compare any given pair of them, up to dual P.L. equivalence.
+Pachner \cite{Pach91} proved that any two smooth triangulations of a manifold are related by a sequence of so-called \emph{Pachner moves}.
 Let $X^{n+1}$ be an abstract $(n+1)$-simplex.
-By definition, we say that two different P.L. structures $\Delta:|K| \to M$ and $\Delta':|K'| \to M$ on a manifold $M$ differ by a Pachner move if there exists a pair of injective simplicial maps $\mu: L \to K$ and $\mu': L' \to K'$, where
+We say that two different P.L. structures $\Delta:|K| \to M$ and $\Delta':|K'| \to M$ on $M$ differ by a Pachner move if there exists a pair of injective simplicial maps $\mu: L \to K$ and $\mu': L' \to K'$, where